ankschoubey/blog/src/content/post/life-blog/18-probably-right.md

 Knowing their reasoning helps you think from their point of view easier.

-## Your opinion is probably right but it may be wrong.
+## Your opinion is probably right but it may be wrong

 Any opinion you have or someone else has is probably right.